johannacarolinep/viridian-square/README.md

 - let art lovers discover new art, with comprehensive search and filtering functionality
 - offer a way for art lovers to get in touch with artists once they find what they're looking for, by making an enquiry for a specific artpiece.

+The live project can be accessed by this [link](https://viridian-api-492ce518a5c7.herokuapp.com/).

 ---

 **Table of content**